LouisBrunner/valgrind-macos/README.md

 ### Update

-Any `brew upgrade` will now correctly rebuild the latest `LouisBrunner/valgrind` instead of the upstream one (which doesn't support latest macOS versions).
+Any `brew upgrade` will now correctly rebuild the latest `LouisBrunner/valgrind` instead of the upstream one (which doesn't support the latest macOS versions).

 ```sh
 brew upgrade --fetch-HEAD LouisBrunner/valgrind/valgrind